queryluke/masseffect-5e-data/data/rules/the-order-of-combat.md

 order: 1
 ---
-A typical combat encounter is a clash between two sides, a flurry of bullets, energy weapons, ducking behind cover, slinging biotic and tech spells.
+A typical combat encounter is a clash between two sides, a flurry of bullets, energy weapons, ducking behind cover, slinging biotic and tech powers.
 The game organizes the chaos of combat into a cycle of rounds and turns.
 A round represents about 6 seconds in the game world.
 During a round, each participant in a battle takes a turn.
 The order of turns is determined at the beginning of a combat encounter, when everyone rolls initiative.
 Once everyone has taken a turn, the fight continues to the next round if neither side has defeated the other.